o2dependent/hcnotary/src/markdown/Index/index.md

 ---
 # Welcome to HC Notary.

 Information that describes your business and what you can offer to potential clients.
-Other information can be added here if you like
+Some other information.